svobik7/next-bodies/README.md

 function MyApp(props: AppProps) {
   const { router } = props

-  // indicates if body component can be rendered as slave component (in dialog)
+  // indicates if page can be rendered as slave body component (in modal)
-  // you can use your custom logic here (route parsing, query params, ...) const renderAsSlave = router.pathname === '/detail' const bodiesProps = createBodiesProps(props)
+  // you can use your custom logic here (route parsing, query params, ...) const renderAsSlave = router.pathname === '/posts/[id]'
+  const bodiesProps = createBodiesProps(props)

   // use custom app component manager
-  // to be able to render details in dialog while keeping main layout stale const {
+  // to be able to render pages in modals
+  // while keeping main layout stale const {
     mainBody,
     slaveBody: dialogBody,